michaelprflores/dive-into-elm/README.md

   **Step 5 - follow the errors**

 ## Results
-- Error messages for the win!
-My `main.elm` file was blank and I was happy to see this nice error message.
+  _November, 11 2016_
+  My biggest takeway was from this short swim into Elm was **Error messages for the win!**
+  My `main.elm` file was blank and I was happy to see this really nice error message.
+I didn't know what I was doing but the error messages really helped guide the way.
+This seems to be a trend in modern programming.
+It makes sense that any language with helpful error messages will be more accepting.
+My other observation, is that while the syntax is unfamiliar it looks very really clean and concise.
+I like how the architecture is laid out as Model, Update, View.
+Angular gets clunkly very quickly.
+I'm definitely more curious about how to build with the compiling language.

 ## Resources